A Charlie Brown Christmas: Plot

 On their way to join their friends' ice skating on a frozen pond, Charlie Brown confesses to Linus Van Pelt that, despite all the things he likes about the Christmas season, he is still depressed.
-After Linus' reproach, and a put-down from Violet, he visits Lucy Van Pelt's psychiatric booth and tells her his problem.
+After Linus's reproach, and a put-down from Violet, he visits Lucy Van Pelt's psychiatric booth and tells her his problem.
 She suggests he direct the group's annual Christmas play to get involved, and he accepts.

-Charlie Brown becomes even more discouraged by his observations of Christmas' commercialization as he heads for the rehearsal: Lucy laments over not receiving real estate for Christmas; Snoopy decorates his doghouse for a neighborhood lights and display contest; and Charlie Brown's younger sister Sally asks him to write a greedy letter to Santa Claus.
+Charlie Brown becomes even more discouraged by his observations of Christmas's commercialization as he heads for the rehearsal: Lucy laments over not receiving real estate for Christmas; Snoopy decorates his doghouse for a neighborhood lights and display contest; and Charlie Brown's younger sister Sally asks him to write a greedy letter to Santa Claus.
 At the rehearsal, Charlie Brown finds a play fit for the 1960s with dancing, lively music, an uncooperative cast, and a "Christmas Queen" (Lucy).
 Unable to control the cast, Charlie Brown decides the play needs a more "proper mood", and recommends a Christmas tree.
 Lucy suggests a big, pink aluminum Christmas tree, then sends him and Linus to get one.

 At the tree lot, Charlie Brown picks the only real tree there, a small sapling.
 Linus questions his choice, but Charlie Brown believes that once decorated, it will be perfect.
 Upon their return, Lucy, Violet, Patty, and Frieda scorn him and the tree and walk away laughing.
 Crestfallen, Charlie Brown asks if anyone knows what Christmas is all about.
 Linus says he does, walks to center stage, asks for a spotlight, drops his security blanket, recites the King James Version of the annunciation to the shepherds, picks up his blanket, returns, and says, "That's what Christmas is all about, Charlie Brown."